-Renewable and highly efficient, get to grips with what biomass heating is, how it's installed and what it costs.
+This renewable and highly efficient heating system is included as a primary measure in the Green Homes Grant.
+Get to grips with what biomass heating is, how it's installed and what it costs.

 Image: In this pre-fab, low-energy Baufritz house, a highly efficient biomass system using wood pellets from sustainable sources provides heating and hot water.

-If you're looking into renewable energy sources for your home, you may have heard of biomass heating as an option for your build.
+If you're looking into renewable energy sources for your home, you may have heard of biomass heating as an option for your build, especially if you've been investigating the Green Homes Grant.
 But what exactly is it?

 In essence, a biomass boiler replaces traditional fossil fuels by burning biological matter instead and channeling that outputted energy into your home's heating.